S-hre29ya07/Elevate-task/README.md

 # Elevate-task

 ### This is an E-commerce website based on ReactJs and Tailwind CSS.
-The user can select and add product in cart and from there we can checkout the products.
+The user can select and add product in cart and from there user can checkout the products.

 ### Usage-